Procedure Guide Surgery Information

 General anesthesia allows you to sleep throughout the breast augmentation procedure.anesthesia

 During breast augmentation surgery, or augmentation mammaplasty, breast implants are inserted into a pocket behind the breast tissues, positioned beneath the nipples and the incisions closed with stitches.
 The implants expand the breast area to provide a fuller appearance, more cleavage and an enhanced contour.
-In 2012, more than 330,000 breast augmentation procedures were performed in the United States, making it the most-performed cosmetic surgery procedure for women, according to the American Society for Aesthetic Plastic Surgery.
+In 2014, more than 286,000 breast augmentation procedures were performed in the United States, making it the second most performed cosmetic surgery procedure for women, according to the American Society for Aesthetic Plastic Surgery.